aws-samples/serverless-games-on-aws/Serverless Data Analytics Lab/README.md

 <p align="center"><img src="http://d2a4jpfnohww2y.cloudfront.net/serverless-analytics/kinesis9.png" /></p>

-28. **Delete** this file in S3.
-For lab purposes, we want a lot more data to work with, so we will use a file generated in an automated way.

 Congratulations!
-You successfully created an S3 data lake, a Kinesis Firehose stream, and integrated it with a Unity game using the AWS SDK .NET.
+You successfully created an S3 data lake, a Kinesis Firehose stream, and integrated it with a Unity game.

 <a id="TaskKinesis"></a>
 [[Top](#Top)]

-## Task 5: Populating Data Lake with Amazon Kinesis Data Generator
+## Task 5: Populating data lake with Amazon Kinesis Data Generator

 Now you are able to successfully send your own player data to S3 as you play the game.
 Right now, this is a small amount of data since you are only one player.
 You want to simulate this on a larger scale with more data so you can see useful visualizations.
 For the purpose of this lab, you will use the Kinesis Data Generator to simulate data.